-V Waste Management and Radiation Control: Used Oil GOAL OBJECTIVE MEASURE TO BE REPORTED Protect public health and the environment from exposure to contamination caused by incidents or improper treatment, storage, and disposal of used oil.
+Waste Management and Radiation Control GOAL OBJECTIVE MEASURE TO BE REPORTED Protect public health and the environment from exposure to contamination caused by incidents or improper treatment, storage, and disposal of used oil.
 Inspect all used oil collection centers (UOCCs) every six months and submit an inspection report with photos documenting compliance.
 1. Document inspections on UOCC Inspection Form provided by Division of Waste Management and Radiation Control (DWMRC) either electronically or hardcopy: a.
 Ensure all inspection forms are completely filled out.
 Use N/A if not applicable. b.
 Annotate time spent to complete the inspection (include travel). c.
 Add comments, suggestions or issues in the comment section.
 2. Attach a copy of photo(s) to each inspection form to document conditions and/or noncompliance and resolutions implemented.
 3. Gather ALL DIYer log sheets at UOCCs and submit with inspection forms and photo(s) even if only a few entries have been made.
 Inspector will download the most current list of UOCCs for their inspection area via DEQ website.
-The number of UOCCs inspected versus the total universe goal is 100%.
+The number of UOCCs inspected versus the total number of UOCCs.
+The goal is 100%.
 Complete inspection reports must include: Inspection checklists, Fully filled-out log sheets and Printed/labeled photographs of the each UOCC tank area.
-Documentation of any noncompliance and resolutions are annotated on the inspection form in the comment section.
+Documentation of any non-compliance and resolutions are annotated on the inspection form in the comment section.
 All UOCC Collection Center log sheets are collected during each inspection and submitted to DWMRC with your inspection reports.
-UOCC inspection reports which include checklist, photos and log sheets submitted to the Division, semi-annually: No later than Jan.
+Wich include checklist, photos and log sheets submitted to the Division, semi-annually: No later than Jan.
 20 (for July - Dec. activity) No later than July 20 (for Jan. - June activity) Protect public health and the environment from exposure to contamination caused by incidents or improper treatment, storage, and disposal of used oil.
-Investigate all incidents (e.g., spills and complaints) regarding used oil releases and allegations of used oil violations, including complaints the LHD and DWMRC receive from anonymous sources.
-All incidents regarding used oil releases are listed on the Semi-Annual Used Oil Report Form Semi- annually on the UOCC Report Form: No later than Jan.
+The LHD will assist with the investigation of emergency incidents (e.g., spills and complaints) regarding used oil releases and allegations of used oil violations, including complaints All incidents regarding used oil releases are listed on the Semi-Annual Used Oil Report Form Allegations for used oil violations are investigated and reported on Used Oil Report Form.
+Semi- annually on the UOCC Report Form: No later than Jan.
 20 (for July - Dec. activity)